 Remove the foot from the brake pedal, Change gears and Accelerate the Growth of MSE’s

 Micro and Small Enterprises (MSE’s) have been widely accepted as being vital to the Indian economy given their role in job creation and their ability to foster entrepreneurship.
 At present, the three classifications of enterprises are clubbed into a single sector viz., Micro, Small and Medium Enterprises (MSME’s).
 It also includes Khadi, village and coir industries (Table:1).

 This paper discusses issues relating to bank finance with regard to the first two classifications viz., Micro and Small among the MSMEs.
 It analyses the status and characteristics of MSEs, factors, both internal and external, affecting the flow of bank finance to this sector and lays down strategies for accelerating the pace of bank finance for its development.

 Table:1.
 Classification of MSEs – Investment ceiling in Plant, Machinery/Equipment

 |Micro||Up to Rs 25 lakh||Up to Rs 10 lakh|

 |Small||Above Rs 25 lakh & up to Rs 5 crore||Above Rs 10 lakh & up to Rs 2 crore|

 i.
 Heterogeneity of MSE sector

-The MSE sector in India is highly heterogeneous in terms of the size of the enterprises, location, variety of products and services, people employed, coverage of social sector, and leveraging information, communication and technology (ICT) in running their enterprises.
+The MSE sector in India is highly heterogeneous in terms of the size of the enterprises, location, variety of products and services, people employed, coverage of the social sector, and leveraging information, communication and technology (ICT) in running their enterprises.
 Of the total number of MSMEs estimated at 214.38 lakh, as many as 214.35 lakh indicating that almost all the units were MSEs.
-These two categories of enterprises have contributed for employment of 497.61 lakh people (Tables:2&3).
+These two categories of enterprises have contributed to employment of 497.61 lakh people (Tables:2&3).